kellnergp/kellnergp/README.md

 Graduated from Virginia Commonwealth University in 2016 with a Bachelor's of Science in Biomedical Engineering.

-Currently learning Data Analytics at the University of Richmond bootcamp.
+Recently graduated from the Data Analytics Bootcamp at the University of Richmond.

+I am most familiar with Python, MATLAB, and HTML/Javascript with some experience with VBA and MySQL.

 <!--
 **kellnergp/kellnergp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.